mtalyat/Computer-Human-Interface-Scripting-Language/README.md

-# Computer-Human Interaction Scripting Language
+# Computer-Human Interface Scripting Language
 CHISL is a scripting language for controlling your device.
 It harnesses the power of computer vision to dynamically identify and interact with the elements on your screen.

 ## Features